 Bordeaux.
 Nice.
 City.
+It took us way too long to get there for a visit.
 We had a lovely time there over 5 nights.
 There’s a lot to see and it seems like a very liveable place.
 I would seriously consider it if I were planning to move.
 Great bikes paths which will be even better once some of the many construction sites are done, lots to do, lots of culture, a great river front walk and a really nice mixture of old/historic and new.

 One of the new masterpieces is the Cité du Vin leading the gentrification of the area called “Le Quartier des bassins à flots” or wet docks.